|

 OUR MAIN SECTIONS

-Unless you state otherwise, all e-mail messages sent to us become the property of "The Broadcast Pioneers of Philadelphia" and you have given us implied permission to use all or part of your message on our website and to store the correspondence in our archive.
+Unless you state otherwise, all e-mail messages, photos and other material sent to us become the property of "The Broadcast Pioneers of Philadelphia" and you have given us implied permission to use all or part of your message on our website including the use of your name & to store the correspondence in our archive.
 All items sent to us via U.S. Mail, other carriers or electronically, become property of the Broadcast Pioneers of Philadelphia.
-With such submission and donation, you also transfer any legal rights (including reproduction rights) you may have to said material.
-This includes photos, articles, audio, video and all other items.
+With such submission and donation, you also transfer any legal rights (including reproduction rights) you may have (if any) to said material.
+This includes photos, articles, audio, video and all other items including but not limited to the usage of your name.

 by The Broadcast Pioneers of Philadelphia.
 All Rights Reserved.